dalton-teixeira/blog/README.md

 # Integration tests
 It start the app and call it on the API.
 It test the en-to-end flow.
-TODO: Increate API testing coverage.
+TODO: Increase API testing coverage.